Skip to content

 5 Essential Guidelines for American Flag Display Timing

-1. Year-round display is appropriate – The American flag may be displayed every day of the year, weather permitting, making continuous display perfectly acceptable
+1. Year-round display is appropriate - The American flag may be displayed every day of the year, weather permitting

-2. Sunrise to sunset standard hours – Display the flag from sunrise to sunset unless properly illuminated for 24-hour display
+2. Sunrise to sunset standard hours - Display from sunrise to sunset unless properly illuminated for 24-hour display

 3. Federal holidays are traditional display days - Specific federal holidays and observances are customary occasions for patriotic flag display